rgyani/aws-notes/README.md

 * **IAM is a global AWS services** that is not limited by regions.
 Any user, group, role or policy is accessible globally.
 * The root account with complete admin access is the account used to sign up for AWS.
 Therefore, the email address used to create the AWS account for use should probably be the official company email address.
 * New users have no permissions when their accounts are first created.
 This is a secure way of delegating access as permissions must be intentionally granted.
 * When joining the AWS ecosystem for the first time, new users are supplied an access key ID and a secret access key ID when you grant them programmatic access.
-These are created just once specifically for the new user to join, so if they are lost simply generate a new access key ID and a new secret access key ID. <br>
+These are created just once specifically for the new user to join, so if they are lost simply generate a new access key ID and a new secret access key ID.
   **Access keys are only used for the AWS CLI and SDK so you cannot use them to access the console.**
 * When creating your AWS account, you may have an existing identity provider internal to your company that offers Single Sign On (SSO).
 If this is the case, it is useful,  efficient, and entirely possible to reuse your existing identities on AWS.
 To do this, you let an IAM role be assumed by one of the Active Directories.
 This is because the IAM ID Federation feature allows an external service to have the ability to assume an IAM role.
 * **IAM Roles can be assigned to a service**, such as an EC2 instance, prior to its first use/creation or after its been in use/created.
 You can change permissions as many times as you need.
 This can all be done by using both the AWS console and the AWS command line tools.